jihbr/SIADS-699_PEFT-Testers/README.md

 **notebooks/eda.ipynb**
 Initial testing of the data loading function and investigating the label distribution.

+**notebooks/evaluation_runner.ipynb**
+Configures the evaluation tasks and selects the pretrained or finetuned models to be evaluated.

 **notebooks/peft_3_8b_prefix_tune.ipynb**
 Prefix Tuning on Llama-3-8b with full text preprocessing (answer as the label/completion).